Ready to onboard? Let's get started.

 Identify key milestones for the individual, the team, and the business for the immediate, mid, and long term.

 Finally, while these times seem so uncertain, ensure you’re remaining positive yet realistic and truthful.
 Train your focus on the future of your business and the plans that you’re putting in place for when everything returns to an altered state of normality.

-For any guidance, support or advice in this topic, please contact our Major Partners business manager: email@example.com
+For any guidance, support, or advice on this topic, please contact our Major Partners Associate Director: email@example.com